 Do you have a long list of customer emails that you send generic emails to?
 Or don’t even collect customer information?
 Then you really need CRM.

-A customer relationship management system allows you to manage your business relations with your customers.
-A CRM stores all your customers data, conversations and history to improve your customer relationships.
+A customer relationship management system is a great step in equestrian marketing, allowing you to manage your horse business relations with your customers.
+A CRM stores all your customer’s data, conversations and history to improve your customer relationships.
 Most CRM’s are customisable so you can add fields such as a customer’s horse type etc.

 The best thing about a CRM is the automation it allows.
 You can easily send segmented emails to customers, send birthday emails, cart abandonment emails and more.